gilrsantana/finans/README.md

 ![](Finans-view-page.png)

-This websit was built using bootstrap and yours elements.
+This websit was build using bootstrap and yours elements.
 Used classes:
   * bootstrap and icons from CDN,
   * "navbar",
   * menu with "collapse",